eatulrajput/eatulrajput/NOTES.md

     People who don’t align with your interests (follow devs you actually want to learn from).

 💡 Tip: Don't just follow people—engage with projects, star repos, and contribute! 🚀 Find your interests.

+💡 How to Get the Best from LinkedIn?

+    ✅ Follow industry leaders & experts in your field.
+    ✅ Engage with high-quality posts (commenting = networking).
+    ✅ Post your own insights & projects.
+    ✅ Avoid spammy, low-value content.